Varshith1815/DriverAssistant/Technical Specifications.md

    Facilitates sending notifications to users in real-time, such as crash alerts or speed limit notifications.

-4. Voice Recognition APIs → React Native TTS library (or) Expo Speech library Enables voice-controlled notifications and hands-free operation by converting spoken commands into text for processing.
+4. Voice Recognition APIs → React Native TTS library (or) Expo Speech library

+   Enables voice-controlled notifications and hands-free operation by converting spoken commands into text for processing.

+Future Scope:

+5. Heart Rate Monitoring API → Fitbit API, Apple HealthKit

+   Integrates with wearable devices or smartphone sensors to monitor the driver's heart rate, which can be used as an indicator of fatigue or stress levels for Comprehensive Driving Condition Monitoring.
+5. Weather API → OpenWeatherMap API, WeatherAPI.com

+   Offers weather data such as temperature, visibility, and current conditions, which can be used for Comprehensive Driving Condition Monitoring.

 **Sensors used:**